saadshahbaz/Spotify-Playlist/README.md

 ## Library Used
 #### Requests
-- [To install requests, in your command line please run: pip install requests]
+- To download the Requests library please run: `$ pip install requests` in your command line

 ## Running the code